 1. What are the primary problems you’re trying to solve?

-To answer this question, make a list of all the issues and inefficiencies that are driving the desire for the software.
+To answer this question, consider the issues and inefficiencies that create a need for your software.
 Next, analyze the business impact of each.
-Assign each a dollar value if you can — even if just a rough estimate.
-Those with the highest value will be your priorities.
+Assign a dollar value to each problem solved if you can, even if it’s only a rough estimate.
+The problems and solutions with the highest values are your priorities.

 Ah, the budget question.
 Too often, budget is determined haphazardly, based on what’s available or left over in the IT budget.
 But if you don’t calculate the value of the software, you may be earmarking too much or too little.

-Based on the dollar amounts you assigned in your answers to the first question, what’s the business value of solving the priority items on your list?
+Based on the dollar amounts you assigned to business problems in your answer to the first question, what’s the value of solving the priority items on your list?
 This figure will inform how much you should budget for your custom software.

 - How much money is the problem (or series of problems) costing the business annually?